 Your Dragon ID Card is an ID card that provides access to many on campus places, resources and events, such as the library, after-hours access to campus buildings, printing services, free or discounted admission to athletic events and activities and much more.

-Action Required: On campus students can receive their Dragon ID Card during New Student Orientation or by going to the Dragon Card Office when you arrive on campus.
+Action Required: On campus students can receive their Dragon ID Card during New Student Orientation and Registration or by going to the Dragon Card Office when you arrive on campus.

-Optional Action Required: Online or Offsite students not taking classes on campus are not required to have a Dragon Card but you have the option to request your Dragon Card after you register for your classes.
+Online Learners: Online or Offsite students not taking classes on campus are not required to have a Dragon Card but have the option to request your Dragon Card after registering for classes.